silentlagoon/codeigniter-boilerplate/README.md

 Where the localhost is the address of the application downloaded.
 Form more information or settings options visit (http://benedmunds.com/ion_auth/)

-If you don`t want to use Ion Auth just don`t run a migration.
+If you do not want to use Ion Auth just do not run a migration.

 For layout usage you must specify the layout name.
 By default the layouts are kept at the
 ```